 A large meat pie often cooked around Christmas season.
 It’s more of a rural Quebec specialty, and isn’t terribly common in Montreal.

-Literally “unemployment pudding” — a cakey, maple syrup dessert born in Depression-era Quebec.
+Literally “unemployment pudding,” a cakey, maple syrup dessert born in Depression-era Quebec, that can be tasted at La Binerie.

 Not to be confused with Nashville hot chicken, this Quebec specialty consists of plain ol’ white bread with rotisserie chicken inside, topped with gravy and peas.
-Nominally a sandwich, it’s a knife-and-fork job, obviously, and usually served at diner or casse-croûte type spots.
+Nominally a sandwich, it’s a knife-and-fork job, obviously, and is usually served at a diner or casse-croûte-style spot.

 Follow the News